How much you earn affects your payment. We need to know what you have earned each fortnight so you are paid the right amount.

 To work out your earnings, you need to know:

-- the total number of hours you worked during your reporting period.
-It will help if you keep a note of your hours each time you work.
-You can do this in the earnings worksheet form, in a diary or on a calendar
+- the total number of hours you worked during your reporting period - it will help if you keep a note of your hours each time you work using the earnings worksheet form, in a diary or on a calendar

 Do not copy the amount on your payslip, as the period may not match your reporting period and could be incorrect.